 My name is Nicholas.

-With gratitude to my supporters, I have been making leather goods almost every day since.
+With gratitude to my supporters, I’ve been making leather goods almost every day since then.

-In practical terms, I like to focus my work on mundane objects because we are surrounded by them, and too many of them were brought into the world carelessly.
-The modern world is baffling, and I endeavor to offer an alternative to the relentless, inconsiderate production and consumption taking place all around us; to make a shift away from objects and towards artifacts.
+I like to focus my work on mundane objects because we are surrounded by them, and too many of them were brought into the world carelessly.
+I often find the modern world baffling, and I hope to offer an alternative to the relentless and inconsiderate production and consumption that has become the norm; to make a shift away from objects and towards artifacts.
 It's a task that I take seriously, even though I never expect to succeed, and I'm constantly revisiting how to best approach it.
-What are the many aspects that comprise 'quality'?

-In the end I just make things, but there are answers to be found in the process, so I am doing my best to listen.
+In the end I just make things, but I have a lot of questions, and there may be answers to be found in the process, so I am doing my best to listen.